 “Robotic PCI has a lot of promise," Rao said.
 “I think robotics will help realize a lot of radiation reduction because it takes the operator out of the radiation field and they do not need to wear lead.
 Techs can also see dose reduction because they can load the wires when there is no imaging and then step back a safe distance when fluoro or cine is used.”

-Standard Radiation Protection May Not Have Much Effect
+Standard Radiation Protection in the Cath Lab May Not Have Much Effect

 Brilakis and Rao said there is some data showing the standard radiation protection glasses and skull caps worn in the lab may offer little protection.
 He said it is due to the scatter radiation bouncing up from the table at a steep angle, which actually travels under the glasses and the caps, rather than hitting those protective barriers head on where they would be more effective.